hfoffani/PID-controller/README.md

 ### Final Hyperparameters

-**RUBRIC Reflection Criteria 2**
+**RUBRIC Reflection Criteria 2.**
 **Describe how the final hyperparameters were chosen.**

 I tuned the control loop manually.
-Although there are algorithms available to do it automatically I prefered to *see* the effect of the parameters and their interaction.
+Although there are algorithms available to do it automatically I preferred to *see* the effect of the parameters and their interaction.
 I followed [George Gillard advice](https://udacity-reviews-uploads.s3.amazonaws.com/_attachments/41330/1493863065/pid_control_document.pdf):

 1. Set Kp, Ki, and Kd to 0.
 This will disable them for now.